Types of Natural Stone for Home Decoration

 A sedimentary rock consisting of the mineral of the same name; a "relative" of marble.

-Color palette: colorless or white, yellowish, brownish (due to admixture of iron hydroxides and clay particles), shining - from glassy to matte and pearly; often has a fanciful pattern.
-Valuable pink dolomites are rare, as well as translucent and transparent.
+Color palette: colorless or white, yellowish, or brownish (due to admixtures of iron hydroxides and clay particles); its luster ranges from glassy to matte and pearly; it often has a fanciful pattern.
+Valuable pink dolomites are rare, as are translucent and transparent ones.

-Physical properties: durability, frost resistance, high strength, refractoriness; easy to process; hard grades - polished.
+Physical properties: durability, frost resistance, high strength, and refractoriness; easy to work; the hard grades can be polished.

-Structurally, dolomites can be marble-like, porous and dense.
-The latter are used to make facing slabs for exterior finishing of buildings.
-These are the famous Balakovskaya, Kovrovskaya and Kokcheyevskaya dolomites, which have been used by Russian architects in the construction of white stone churches from the earliest times.
-The porous varieties are used in the design of gardens.
+Structurally, dolomites can be marble-like, porous, or dense.
+The dense ones are used to make cladding slabs for the exterior finishing of buildings.
+These are the famous Balakovo, Kovrov, and Kokcheyevo dolomites, which Russian architects have used since the earliest times to build white-stone churches.
+The porous varieties are used in garden design.

 - paving of paths and squares